About Us

 Biohazard

 Biohazard is a FIRST Robotics Competition team, formed in 2012 by a small group of students and passionate volunteers as a club under the local 4-H program office.
-Check out their website to learn more about Biohazard's complete history.

 Between Biohazard's founding in 2012 and the early beginnings of SC2 in 2020, the team continued to grow, learn, and improve.